chrysek70/test-repo/README.md

 [cw@localhost ~]$
 ```

-index pages that are used by docker containers are in the following locations for each container, they can be modified withour rebuilding docker containers:
+index pages that are used by docker containers are in the following locations for each container, they can be modified without rebuilding docker containers:
 ```
 [cw@localhost ~]$ ls -la /var/www/apache1/
 total 8